A decade of OptaPlanner

 Around the same time I reached out to the Drools team, simply by joining their IRC channel.
 I started talking.
 Networking really.
 I learned what I needed to learn.
 By September 2007, Mark invited me to make Taseree a subproject of Drools and we called it Drools Solver.
 So I cleaned up the code, removed the spring-core dependency (which I had dragged in for no good reason except to have an XML configuration) and wrote the first chapter of the reference manual.
 It got released as part of Drools 5.0.

 By December 2007, I gave my first presentation about Drools Solver’s exam rostering example at a late evening Bird of a Feather session at JavaPolis, for about 20 developers.
 I had prepared my text word by word in advance and read it out aloud.
 Not my best moment.
-But they did seemed to like my demo though.
-I am not a natural born presenter, but I soon realized that great slides and polished demo’s can make up for that.
+But they did seem to like my demo though.
+I am not a natural-born presenter, but I soon realized that great slides and polished demos can make up for that.
 These days I can step into a room - unprepared - and talk for 5 days without showing the same slide or demo twice.
 Presenting skills can be acquired.

 Up to 2008, I had enough spare time in my personal life to dedicate several hours per week on Drools Solver.
 But then I bought an old house with my girlfriend (who’s now my wonderful wife) and I spent most of my free time renovating it.
 This naturally stalled development, often for months at a time.